 Presentation of the INRIA MC2 team project

-The aim of this project is to develop modeling tools for problems of fluid mechanics in order to explain, control, simulate and predict some phenomena coming from physics, chemistry, biology or engineering.
-The complexity can be in the model itself, in the coupling phenomena, in the geometry or in non-standard applications.
-The challenges will be to develop stable models and adapted numerical methods that enable us to recover the main physical features and that can be used in realistic situations.
-With these modeling tools we will construct numerical codes that can be used for practical and industrial applications.
-We are interested in high Reynolds number flows, interface and control problems in Physics and biology.
-Our approach is the following: we first determine some reliable models and then we perform a mathematical analysis (including stability).
-We develop the numerical methods that are adapted to the specific situations and we implement them on some applications.
+The aim of this project is to develop modelling tools for problems involving fluid mechanics in order to explain, to control, to simulate and possibly to predict some complex phenomena coming from physics, chemistry, biology or scientific engineering.
+The complexity may consist of the model itself, of the coupling phenomena, of the geometry or of non-standard applications.
+The challenges of the scientific team are to develop stable models and efficient adapted numerical methods in order to recover the main physical features of the considered phenomena.
+The models will be implemented into numerical codes for practical and industrial applications.

 Members